rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: So, is it possible not to export a default?

 DH: Yes it's possible not to export a default.
-That's in ecmascript syntax.
+That's in ECMAScript syntax.
 In a dynamic module, you can choose to name one of the imports "default".

 AWB: I think I'm comfortable with what's happening here, whether the details of the spec are (perfect?) or not.